 The Dragon represents authority and good fortune.
 People born in the year of the Dragon are powerful, kind-hearted, successful, innovative, brave, healthy courageous and enterprising.

-Chinese New Year 2023, the Year of the Rabbit, falls on January 22, 2023
+Chinese New Year 2024, the Year of the Dragon, falls on February 10, 2024

 This coming years Chinese New Year in Las Vegas will be very festive and crowded.